izderadicka/xapi-back/README.md

 1. Provided as is,  don't blame for problems.
 I tried to make it working reliably, but if you loose backup sorry.
 I use it myself for backup of VMs,  but cannot capture all scenarios.
 2. I assuming that all VMs will have **different names**.
-If not than identical names will be messed together!
+If not identical names will be messed together!

 USAGE